Broadstone, Dublin: Decline of the railway

 By the 1930s the railway was failing too and the last train arrived from Westport in 1937.
 In 1944 the Canal and Railway both passed into the ownership of the state transport company Córas Iompair Éireann (CIÉ), which transferred all its steam locomotives there in 1954.
 However, when steam locomotion ended in 1961, Broadstone was closed.
 Foster Aqueduct was removed in 1951 to facilitate road widening.

-Today the historic building is used as offices by Bus Éireann and the rest of the site is used a parking and servicing area for buses, with the main building mostly obscured by public housing and light industrial buildings.
+Today the historic building is used as offices by Bus Éireann and the rest of the site is used as a parking and servicing area for buses, with the main building mostly obscured by public housing and light industrial buildings.

 Modern times

 After the closure of the railway came the hardships of the war, rationing, and a prolonged recession.
 Unemployment and deprivation hit the inhabitants of Dublin's north inner city hard, and the area around Dominick Street, Grangegorman and Broadstone was one of the worst affected by drug abuse, especially heroin.
 The park at Royal Canal Bank and the disused reservoir at Blessington Street were magnets for delinquents, as was the dereliction around Paradise Place.

-The Irish Youth Hostelling association, An Óige, took over the old convent building on Mountjoy Street and this now serves as both the headquarters of the organisation and its main international hostel in Dublin.
+The Irish Youth Hostelling Association, An Óige, took over the old convent building on Mountjoy Street and this now serves as both the headquarters of the organisation and its main international hostel in Dublin.